DanAddison/Purrsona/README.md

 ## Credits

-This is basically just [Eleventastic](https://github.com/maxboeck/eleventastic) by Max Boeck.
+This is basically [Eleventastic](https://github.com/maxboeck/eleventastic) by Max Boeck.

-I've just added a little more flesh on its bones (mostly just content) to make things even quicker to get up and running.
+I've just added a little more flesh on its bones to make things even quicker to get up and running.

 Max in turn credits the following for influencing Eleventastic: